Preserving fertility with specialized endometriosis treatment in Austin, Round Rock and San Antonio

 Endometriosis may lead you to contact either an obgyn or fertility specialist.
 The symptoms can feel debilitating, or the inability to get pregnant may alert you to a problem.
-When you research your options for diagnosing and treating endometriosis, consider an endometriosis doctor in Austin who specializes in treatment that preserves or restores future fertility.
+When you research your options for endometriosis treatment, consider an endometriosis doctor who specializes in treatment that preserves or restores future fertility.
 A trusted source for women’s reproductive health in Austin since 1980—Texas Fertility Center also provides endometriosis treatment in Austin.

 Endometriosis affects millions of women, many enduring painful symptoms, including:

 - Pain during intercourse

 - Pain during urination or bowel movements (while menstruating)

 Contact us if you are struggling with infertility or experiencing symptoms.